LaizFigueroa/DIT168/README.md

 **1. Documentation:** Where all the documentation created along the project will be listed.

-**2. DockerImages:** Where you will find all the docker images created for the project.

-**3. ProductionCode:** Where all the code will be available.
+**2. src:** Where all the code will be available.
 Probably this folder will have subfolders when the development phase is advancing.

-**4. TestEnvironment:** Folder to contain tests built for the project.

-**5. Resources:** Libraries, images, anything used as a resource to the project will be available in this folder.
+**3. lib:** Libraries, images, anything used as a resource to the project will be available in this folder.

 Outside this folders, there are documents that are important for the project's organization, existence, and maintenance, such as the code conventions used to build the project, the license, the contributing and the code of conduct.